Daytona 200

 The Daytona 200 is an annual motorcycle road racing competition held in early spring at the Daytona International Speedway in Daytona Beach, Florida.
 The 200 mi race was founded in 1937 when it was sanctioned by the American Motorcyclist Association (AMA).
 The original course used the beach itself before moving to a paved closed circuit in 1961.
 The Daytona 200 reached its zenith of worldwide popularity in the 1970s when the race attracted the largest crowds of any AMA race along with some of the top rated international motorcycle racers.
 The race is currently promoted by MotoAmerica and run in their middleweight Supersport Class.
-The race is typically held in early March.
+The race is typically held in early March during Daytona Beach Bike Week.

 History

 Dirt track origins

 The origins of the Daytona 200 began in 1932 when the Southeastern Motorcycle Dealers Association organized a 200-mile dirt track race held on the old Vanderbilt Cup course in Savannah, Georgia.
 Competitors raced on Class C motorcycles typically used in the AMA Grand National Championship.
 Following a second Savannah race held in 1933, the 1934 event was moved to the Camp Foster Work Camp located on the St. Johns River near Jacksonville, Florida.
 The competition quickly outgrew the narrow, Jacksonville course and after the 1935 race, the event returned to Savannah in 1936.